The Worst Holiday Credit Cards

 Do you ever feel like your travel rewards card has restrictions like this that make it hard to redeem the points you earn?
 Certainly this fictional card is an extreme example, but as the airlines struggle with profitability, their reward programs seem to get less flyer-friendly.

 It's hard to find a frequent flyer program that doesn't have blackout dates, because those high-travel days are when the airlines make a big chunk of their money.
 But you can look for cards that have a simplified rewards redemption policy.
-Two examples are Blue Sky from American Express and the Southwest Rapid Rewards card:
+Find a card that has no blackout dates or seat restrictions, and easy to follow instructions for redeeming an award flight.

 If you're tired of building up miles without being able to use them, one thing you could look into is using your rewards perks for other things when you travel, rather than a free flight.